Skyway Fishing Pier State Park

-Other pier activities include site seeing and photography.
+Other pier activities include sightseeing, photography, kiteboarding, kayaking, and wind surfing.

-Before the bridge are good flats to fish at, kite board, kayak, and wind surf.

 Snacks, drinks, bait, and fishing supplies can be purchased on the pier, which has a fee for admission.
 The park is open 24 hours a day, 365 days a year.

 Closing of eastern portion

 In August 2008, Florida Department of Transportation officials announced that the eastern part of the pier would be closed on August 29, 2008, for safety reasons.
 Built in 1954, after 50 years of corrosion and wear and tear, it had worn out.
 The western portion, built 17 years later, were still deemed safe to use.
+Parts of the eastern piers connected to the western one, as well as unused approaches to the original spans were demolished in 2008. north end of south pier is also closed to fishing as of first of November 2025.